ibexa/documentation-developer/docs/guide/personalization.md

 ## Incremental content export

-Every time an editor creates, updates or deletes content in the backoffice (1), a notification is sent to https://admin.yoochoose.net that a content change happened (2).
-Another component of the recommendation engine is notified (3).
-It will eventually fetch the affected content (4) and update it internally (5).
+Every time an editor creates, updates or deletes content in the backoffice (1), a notification is sent to https://admin.yoochoose.net informing that a content change has occured (2).
+The yoochoose service will also notify other components of the recommendation engine (3) and it will eventually fetch the affected content (4) and update it internally (5).

 ![](img/recommendation_incrementalcontentexport.png)

-The content in the personalization engine is therefore kept in sync with the content on ez platform.
+This mechanism allows the content in the personalization engine to be always in sync with the content on ez platform.

 ## Enabling recommendations